 - 3. Attend an Assessment Day which is conducted at the Wings Alliance headquarters in Clevedon, Bristol, UK.

-- Have the right to live and work in the EU
+- The right to live and work in the UK or EU

-- Be educated to GCSE level with 5 passes at A*- C, including English and Maths (or equivalent)
+- Educated to GCSE level with 5 passes at A*- C, including English and Maths (or equivalent)